hazelnut6/mini-msg-board/README.md

 ## Description
 This application enables users to share their favorite quotes.
 Users will be able to:

--See a display of all quotes
+- See a display of all quotes
--Add a new quote
+- Add a new quote
--Click on each quote to see more details
+- Click on each quote to see more details